supreme-chocomint/bandori-valence/readme.md

 - Removed character songs and songs from temporary or minor bands (e.g. The Third, Glitter*Green)
 - Sorted songs to match actual album and single release dates (songs released in same single/album are in same order as single/album)

-Japanese song names on Spotify use the English exclamation marks (rather than Japanese ones, which are wider characters), but Japanese tildes (known as the wave dash: `〜`).
+Japanese song names on Spotify use the English exclamation marks rather than Japanese ones (which are wider characters), but Japanese tildes (known as the wave dash: `〜`) rather than English tildes.